-- In your service group, create resources of type DiskReservation and Mount.
-See "Adding a resource" on page 138. - 2 Configure the following required attributes for the following resources:
+- In your service group, create resources of type DiskReservation and Mount. - 2 Configure the following required attributes for the following resources:

 DiskReservation Resource

 Signatures: An array specifying the signature of each SCSI disk.
 VCS provides the havol utility to retrieve disk signatures.